dtcenter/METplus/docs/Users_Guide/wrappers.rst

 a range of run times at once using filtering to subset what is processed.
 The VALID_BEG and VALID_END or INIT_BEG and INIT_END variables are used to
 calculate filtering criteria.

+Prior to v5.0.0, only the year, month, and day (YYYYMMDD) of the init/valid begin and end times were read by the wrapper.
+The hours, minutes, and seconds were ignored to be filtered using FCST_HOUR_LIST and OBS_HOUR_LIST.
+Now the full time information is read and to enable users to process a more specific range of time.
+To preserve the original behavior, end times that do not include hours, minutes, or seconds will process up to 23:59:59 on that day unless specific hours are defined with FCST_HOUR_LIST or OBS_HOUR_LIST.

-The LEAD_SEQ variable that typically defines a list of forecast leads to process is not used by the wrapper.
+Note: The LEAD_SEQ variable that typically defines a list of forecast leads to process is not used by the wrapper.
 Instead the FCST_LEAD_LIST and OBS_LEAD_LIST are used to filter out forecast leads from the data.